List of The Hunger Games characters: Boggs

-Boggs is first introduced as President Coin's right-hand man.
+Boggs is first introduced as President Coin's right-hand man, holding the rank of colonel in District 13's military.
 At first, Katniss writes him off as someone she will dislike due to his close association with Coin.
 However, he is shown to be honest, witty, and friendly, and Katniss learns to trust him.
+He serves as Katniss's bodyguard for part of Mockingjay and is assigned to Squad 451 along with Katniss, Gale, and Finnick.
+Boggs knew one way or another that Coin did not want or expect for Katniss to come back from the battle to take the Capitol alive, but privately tells her he will not let this come to pass, intending for Katniss to have a long life.
+When Katniss asks why, Boggs answers "Because you've earned it."

-He serves as Katniss' bodyguard for part of Mockingjay and is assigned to Squad 451 along with Katniss, Gale, and Finnick.
-He accidentally steps on a land mine on a Capitol street that the Holo did not detect.
-When his legs are blown off, the squad drags him into an apartment, where he gives Katniss his Holo and tells her to complete her "mission", to not trust "them" (whom this is referring to is unclear), and to kill Peeta.
+Not long after that conversation with Katniss, Boggs falls victim to a Capitol land mine that his Holo failed to detect, losing both his legs in the blast.
+The squad drags him into an apartment, where he gives Katniss his Holo and tells her to complete her "mission", to not trust "them" (whom this is referring to is unclear), and to kill Peeta.
 He dies soon afterward.